NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 More Information about Cases
 ----------------------------

-The ``Assets`` tab of a case shows assets that have contributes at least one log line to this case.
+The ``Assets`` tab of a case shows assets that have contributed at least one log line to this case.
 In this example 1.169 assets are affected.
 All of them have the same operating system “Debian GNU/Linux 9 (stretch)”.